|Overall Rating||Liked it!|

 On Snow Feel: So the Space Out has DC2 BTX which is pretty much set back C2 BTX/hybrid rocker. it’s got that same semi-stable feel as most C2 BTX boards from Gnu and a pretty surfy ride that still has a touch of double-ender freestyle feel to it.
 So it’s first and foremost a set back surfy powder board but it’s not terrible landing switch or throwing it around like a freestyle board.

 Turn Initiation: Nice and quick edge to edge even though a 25.5 waist can be a little big for size 8 and 9 feet.
 Medium and wide radius turns are pretty fun.
-It’s the kind of board that can slash in and out of trees but also be really fun on a steep wide open face when it’s deep.
+It’s the kind of board that can slash in and out of trees but also is really fun on a steep wide open face when it’s deep.
 It’s not a bad board for turning on groomers.

 Flex: Nice middle ground flex similar to the 156 Space Case that we spent a lot of time on.
 It’s not bad to butter off the tail.

 Edge Hold: The Space Out has the same mellow magnetraction that is on the Space Case which is perfect for riding in powder but also has enough grip for dealing with hard snow if you have to.

 Powder: The Space Out has float.
 It’s got an inch set back on side-cut so probably a good bit more back on board when set all the way back so it has good directional float with the rocker.
 The 157 rode a lot bigger in the little bit of powder we had and I don’t think I’d ever be concerned about lack of float going out in 3 feet plus of powder with the 157 we rode.
 You can really surf the powder like you are surfing a short board in the water.
 It’s slashy snappy and quick.

 Carving: Eh not the best here but it holds on a carve if you focus the power of the turn more on the middle to back part of the board.
 It’s a little washy but definitely doable.